snowmerak/keycl/readme.md

 # KeyCL

-KeyCL is a simple valkey/redis manager for operating.
+KeyCL is a simple valkey/redis cli executaor for golang.

 ## Pre-requirements